 During World War II, when he was barely seventeen (and still in the 11th grade), he enlisted in the Navy.
-While on night watch during heavy seas, he thought it was fun to jump up, whenever the ship dropped down into the trough, and catch hold of a beam 15 feet above the deck.
+While on night watch during heavy seas, he thought it was fun to jump up whenever the ship dropped down into the trough and catch hold of a beam 15 feet above the deck.
 When the ship climbed up the swell again then he would drop gently back down.
 On one occasion, the trick ended up saving his life.
 As he grabbed onto the beam, a huge freak swell washed over the deck.
-He’s sure it would have swept him overboard.
-He had fun teaching the other sailors this trick, too, especially after realizing how helpful it might be to them!
-As he, and his twin brother, and the rest of the ship’s crew made their way to Japan, ready to be among those who would lead the invasion ashore, he sometimes helped in the galley and would cheer up the crew by making ice cream.
+He was sure it would have swept him overboard.
+He had fun teaching the other sailors this trick, too, especially after realizing how helpful it might be to them.
+As he, and his twin brother, and the rest of the ship’s crew made their way to Japan, ready to be among those who would lead the invasion ashore, he sometimes helped in the galley and loved to cheer up the crew by making ice cream.
 Later, when offshore in Okinawa, he learned to skin dive.
 One of his favorite things to do would be to take a running leap off of the dock into the ocean.
 One day he ran as usual but for some reason felt uneasy and so he slowed down and looked into the water.
-There, right where he would always jump in, was a large squid being circled by a very large and hungry fish!
-He would have plunged right into the middle of it!
+There, right where he would always jump in, was a large squid being circled by a very large and hungry fish.
+He would have plunged right into the middle of it.

 |Priscilla and John|

-When he got out of the Navy, he moved to Miles City, Montana.
+When the war ended and he left the Navy, he moved to Miles City, Montana.
 In the summer, he was lifeguard for the community lake.
 (On one occasion, he saved two young men in the middle of the lake who were yelling for help.
 He swam out to them and pulled both of them in without the use of a buoy.)
 It was here at the lake that he met his true love, Priscilla.
 She was a florist from a town in Michigan, near the Canadian border.
 He taught her how to drive his car and then sold it to her.
-When she drove home, she decided he was her true love, also, and so she drove back and they married.
-Dad got his car back, too!
+When she drove home, she decided that he was her true love, also, and so she drove back and they married.
+Dad got his car back, too.

-During long summer days, when my Dad would come home from work at three o’clock (he had to get up at 4 AM), he would join us at the beach.
+During long summer days, my Dad would come home from work at three o’clock (he had to get up at 4 AM) and would join us at the beach.
 He was one of the first surfers back in the 1950’s.
 He was also a great skim board rider.
-He and his friend would toss their boards over the surface of the shallow water, run to catch up and then stand on their hands.
-There were few people on the beach in those days and there were no competitions until many years later!
+He and his friends would toss their boards over the surface of the shallow water, run to catch up and then stand on their hands.
+There were few people on the beach in those days and there were no competitions until many years later.
 He and a friend also made a catamaran.
 During its maiden voyage, they threw their clothes on board as they waded through the surf.
 The boat caught the breeze and took off without them!
 To my dad, the hilarity of the story more than made up for any sense of disappointment over losing their hard work.

 |You have mail!|